gitashishpatidar/Data_Profiling_and_Mining_Project/README.md

 ### Third: Evaluate Data Quality Issues in the Data Provided
 Please refer to the file: Third_Data_Quality_Check.ipynb<br>
 This file contains all the code from data cleaning and preprocessing to analyzing data for quality checks.
-Each step is clearly mentioned with comments in the file and data quality issues are summarized in markdown cells in the file itself.<br>
+Each step is clearly mentioned with comments in the file and data quality issues are summarized in markdown cells in the file itself.<br><br>
 Some of the major data quality issues which were found against the new relational data model are:
 1) Apart from users, users_receipts, and category_code tables, all other tables have lots of missing data.
 2) In the category_code table, we've identified instances where certain categories have missing values represented as NaN for their code.
 Additionally, we've observed cases where a category exhibits both NaN and another value as its code.
 This situation introduces inconsistency in the data structure.